ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/README.md

 }
 ```

 `toggle` is a function exported by the module.

 It uses a ternary operator to call `show` and `hide` on the modal panel based on its visibility.

 `modalPanel` is an instance of [`Panel`](https://atom.io/docs/api/v1.9.4/Panel),
 a UI element provided by the Atom API.

+A `Panel` is a container representing a panel on the edges of the editor window.

+You should not create a `Panel` directly, instead use `Workspace::addTopPanel` and friends to add panels.

 We declare `modalPanel` inside `export` default, which lets us access it as an instance variable with `this`.